-Advancements in technology have completely transformed the way that the world approaches television.
-As the number of internet-connected devices grows, so does the opportunity for marketers to raise brand awareness.
+Advancements in technology have completely transformed the way the world approaches television.
+As the number of Internet-connected devices grows, so does the opportunity for marketers to raise brand awareness.
 Connected TV advertising adds yet another medium to get content in front of targeted and highly engaged audiences.
 With programmatic advertising, you can do this whenever they decide to come online.

 How programmatic advertising can drive your connected TV marketing:

 - Data-driven targeting.
 First and third party data allow you to reach more valuable audiences on every screen.
 Programmatic advertising with connected TV works, just like your digital campaigns!

 - Better metrics.
 Track connected TV campaigns with traditional to digital metrics.
 This includes gross rating points and video completion rates, so you know the impact your ads are making.

 - Smart retargeting.
 When your audience has seen your connected TV ad, programmatic advertising allows advertisers to re-engage with household viewers across all connected devices.
 Retargeting ads will appear on all of their streaming devices, mobile phones, tablets, and computers.

 - Top-notch inventory.
 Premium ads benefit from premium content.
 Programmatic advertising allows you to run your ads alongside the most popular OTT movies and shows, in front of fully invested audiences.